Code-Institute-Submissions/Irish-Music-Vault/README.md

 * Clicking on any album cover results in the user being brought to the view-album.html page which has more in-depth information about the album.
 Clicking on an album image brings the user to this page and changes the url path to '/albums/<album_id>/view'.

 ### ALBUMS.HTML
+* Upon uploading an album in the upload page, the user is brought to this page and a Flash message is displayed which states 'Album added to album list'.
+If I refresh the page this message is no longer present.
+* Upon deleting an album within the profile page, a Flash message is displayed on the profile page stating 'Your listing was removed'.

 The albums list page presents the user with a search bar and the list of albums uploaded by all users
 * The search bar on the top of the screen can be searched with both band names and album names.
 I can test this by typing 'Thin Lizzy' into the input.
 This results in the two so far uploaded 'Thin Lizzy' albums appearing on screen by themselves without any other albums.
 I can test that the album name is searchable by typing 'Johnny The Fox' into the input.
 This results in the album by that name appearing by itself on the page.
 * The search bar can render results based on partially inputted data.
 For example typing 'J' into the search bar will return the listing for the artist named 'J. Smith'.
 Typing 'Eye' into the search bar returns the listing for the album 'Watchful Eye Of The Stars'.